Admission to Doctoral Degree at KU

 - Hold a current professional position in higher education or related organization (e.g., foundation, policy think tank, or state education organization);

-- Three years of professional experience at a higher education institution (preferred);
+- Have three years of professional experience at a higher education institution (preferred);